raylutz/daffodil/README.md

 The numbers above are using Pandas 1.5.3.
 There was approximately 6% improvement when run with Pandas 2.1.4.

-This analysis is based on
-using asizeof to calculate the true memory footprint, and to be fair, returning rows must return a python dict rather than a native data object.
+This analysis is based on using asizeof to calculate the true memory footprint, and to be fair, operations returning rows must return a python dict rather than a native data object, such as a pandas series.
+The conversion to dict can include some significant delay.

-(Note: The above table was generated using Pydf.from_lod_to_cols() and my_pydf.md_pydf_table())
+Note: The above table was generated using Pydf.from_lod_to_cols() and my_pydf.md_pydf_table()

 ## Conclusion and Summary

-The general conclusion is that it generally beneficial to use Pydf instead of lod or pandas df and then when number crunching is needed, prepare the data with Pydf and convert directly to Numpy.
+The general conclusion is that it generally beneficial to use Pydf instead of lod or pandas df for general-purpose table manipulation, but when number crunching is needed, prepare the data with Pydf and convert directly to Numpy.
+The fact that we can convert quickly to Numpy and from Numpy to Pandas is instant makes the delay to load directly to Pandas dataframe seem nonsensical.

-We find that in practice, we had many cases where Pandas data frames were being used only for reading data to the array, and then converting to lod data type and processing by rows, and then building another lod structure, only to convert to df at the end, with no data crunching where Pandas excels.
-We found also that when we performed column-based calculations, that they were wasteful because they would routinely process all data in the column rather than terminating early.
+We find that in practice, we had many cases where Pandas data frames were being used only for reading data to the array, and then converting to lod data type and processing by rows to build a lod structure, only to convert to df at the end, with no data crunching where Pandas excels.
+We found also that when we performed column-based calculations, that they were sometimes wasteful because they would routinely process all data in the column rather than terminating early.
+Complex conditionals and using '.apply' is not recommended for Pandas but work well with Pydf.

 Pandas is a very large package and it takes time to load, and may be too big for embedded or other memory-constrained applications, whereas Pydf is a very lightweight Package.

-Pandas is best suited for interactive operation where time constraints are of no consequence.
+Pandas is great for interactive operation where time constraints are of no consequence.

 At this time, Pydf is new, and we are still working on the set of methods needed most often while recognizing that Numpy will be the best option for true number crunching.
 Please let